Teams on Upset Alert in Day 2 of the 2019 NCAA Men's Tournament

 It's Bracket 101 to choose at least a few No. 11 and No. 12 seeds to win their first-round games.

-The No. 11 seeds in the NCAA men's tournament have won 51 times in 136 opening matchups, according to NCAA.com, good for a 37.5 percent win rate.
+The No. 11 seeds in the NCAA men's basketball tournament have won 51 times in 136 opening matchups, according to NCAA.com, good for a 37.5 percent win rate.

 The No. 12 seeds are not far behind with a 34.6 percent win rate.
 Just five times in the past 34 years has at least one 12th seed failed to advance beyond the first round.